luiscastilho/dungeoneering/docs/README.md

 ### Linux

-There's an extra step to run the application in Linux - GStreamer must be installed on your system.
+There's an extra step to run dungeoneering in Linux - GStreamer must be installed on your system.
 Installation instructions can be found [here](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html).
 If it doesn't work even with GStreamer installed, create an issue please.